seanpm2001/kenali-kernel/README.md

 Kenali is a project aims to prevent memory-corruption-based kernel privilege escalation attacks.
 It includes three major components: kernel patches, analysis, and instrumentation.
-This is the prototype kernel for the Nexus 9 device, fored from android-tegra-flounder-3.10-lollipop-release.
+This is the prototype kernel for the Nexus 9 device, forked from android-tegra-flounder-3.10-lollipop-release.

 ### Technical Details

 Please check out [paper](https://www.internetsociety.org/sites/default/files/blogs-media/enforcing-kernal-security-invariants-data-flow-integrity.pdf) for more details.

+### Notes
+- It's just a proof-of-concept prototype, so try at your own risk.
-Note that you'll need all three components to fully utilize the protection from Kenali.
+- You'll need all three components to fully utilize the protection from Kenali, I'll push the other two components into other repos (later).

 ### Build